 Hi, I’m Professor Dresden.
-I’ve been teaching at W&L for over 20 years, and I’ve taught everything from calculus to cryptography to continued fractions.
-I do summer research with students, occasionally teach an actuary class, and when I’m not in the office I can sometimes be found at the swimming pool with my two children.
+I’ve been teaching at W&L for over 25 years, and I’ve taught everything from calculus to cryptography to continued fractions.
+I do summer research with students, occasionally teach an actuary class, and when I’m not in the office I can sometimes be found at the swimming pool with my wife and two children.
+Before W&L, I spent many years in school, at Stanford, Wisconsin, and Texas.
+My somewhat-outdated curriculum vitae has more detailed information about my academic and professional activities.
+My email is dresdeng “at” wlu “dot” edu

 It’s hard to choose!
-I had a tremendous amount of fun last year with my Math 332 class (Ordinary Differential Equations).
+I had a tremendous amount of fun a few years back with my Math 332 class (Ordinary Differential Equations).
 We took some rather simple differential equations and created lovely stream plots that depict the behavior of the solution over time, given a certain initial condition.
 Here are two pictures from computer labs we did in class.
 The first one is a regular stream plot …

 … and this second one is the same plot, but run through a filter to create a lovely effect.